GabrielMarghoti/nonlinfunconn/README.md

 Our approach allows kernel fitting in any complex network.
 Specifically, we apply it to the mapped atlas of *C. elegans*, enabling a deeper understanding of its neural connectivity.

 ## Features
-- **Convolution Kernel Fitting**: Models the response of complex systems using data-driven approaches.
+- **Convolution Kernel Fitting**: Models the response of complex systems using data-driven approaches, such kernels might encompass linear or nonlinear assumptions.
+In the nonlinear case, we develop non-translational kernels based on NonEquilibrium Green Functions (NEGF).
-- **Nonequilibrium Green Functions**: Computes signal transmission dynamics in networked systems.
+- **Nonequilibrium Green Functions**: Computes signal transmission modulator dynamics in networked systems.
-- **Efficient Computation**: Optimized algorithms for large-scale networks.
 - **Application to *C. elegans***: Utilized for analyzing the *C. elegans* brain atlas.

 ## Installation